Check out the

 originally lodged at Univ.
 Complutense

 SAAS Conference 1997:

 Universidad de León

 Since its foundation in 1993, SAAS has organized biennial three-day conferences hosted by local universities.
 Our conferences have drawn international participants and attendees from the United States and Europe.
 So far, the following cities and Universities has been venues for these conferences:

-Most of the plenary lectures have been addressed by prestigious literary, artistic or academic personalities,--among them Robert Coover, William Kennedy, Philip Levine, Mary Gordon, Leo Marx, Robert Brustein, Emory Elliott, Robert Allen, Shirley Lim, Heinz Ickstadt, Ilan Stavans, Bobbie Ann Mason, Maxine Hong Kingston, Louise Erdrich, and Karen Tei Yamashita.
+Most of the plenary lectures have been addressed by prestigious literary, artistic or academic personalities,--among them Robert Coover, William Kennedy, Philip Levine, Mary Gordon, Leo Marx, Robert Brustein, Emory Elliott, Robert Allen, Shirley Lim, Heinz Ickstadt, Ilan Stavans, Bobbie Ann Mason, Maxine Hong Kingston, Louise Erdrich, Karen Tei Yamashita and Marjorie Perloff.
 Their participation has been important to set the intellectual standards of the conventions and determine their critical orientation.
-All this work has been made possible by the generous and enthusiastic support of the American Embassy in Madrid and its Cultural Services. as well as of the Fulbright Comission in Madrid.
+All this work has been made possible by the generous and enthusiastic support of the American Embassy in Madrid and its Cultural Services, as well as of the Fulbright Comission in Madrid.